Episodes

 • This is the Catch Up on 3 Things for the Indian Express and I'm Flora Swain.

-It’s the 18th of April and here are today's headlines.
+It’s the 31st of May and here are the top stories of the week.

 This was the Catch-Up on the 3 Things by The Indian Express.